2013Commons/hive-cassandra/README.md

   b.
 Choose Prebuild with Hadoop2, CDH4.5.0: shark-0.9.0-hadoop2-bin  and   AMPLab's Hive 0.11: hive-0.11.0-bin

   c.
-Set up shark environment as mentioned in the Shark official page.
+Set up Shark environment as mentioned in the Shark official page.

 2. Install the project:

   a.
 Git project and compile it.
   b.
-Copy those jars to the shark(installed dir)/lib/. those jar are : cassandra-all-2.0.4.jar, cassandra-thrift-2.0.4.jar,
-     hive-0.11.0-hadoop-2.0.0-cassandra-2.0-0.0.1.jar, whick are in the project/target and project/target/dependency.
+Copy those jars to the shark(installed dir)/lib/. those jar are : cassandra-all-2.0.4.jar, cassandra-thrift-2.0.4.jar,  hive-0.11.0-hadoop-2.0.0-cassandra-2.0-0.0.1.jar, whick are in the project/target and project/target/dependency.

-3. execute: in shark directory, and run ./bin/shark.
+3. Execute: in shark directory, and run ./bin/shark.

 That's all, and enjoy it.